itechKaitoQueiroz/gha-env-poc/README.md

 ## Adding/removing/updating NPM packages in a package/app project

-To add, remove or update a NPM package in a package or website, you have to use the `--filter` option, where `<workspace>` corresponds to the name of the package/website which is defined in the `name` property of the `package.json` file:
+To add, remove or update a NPM package in a package or website, you can either go into the package/website's folder and run the usual pnpm commands `add/uninstall/update` or you can run them in the monorepo root directory using the `--filter` option, where `<workspace>` corresponds to the name of the package/website which is defined in the `name` property of the `package.json` file:

 ```sh
 pnpm add <package> --filter <workspace>